loccs-cp/loccs-cp.github.io/_pages/about.md

 📬 Contact
 ======
-*Students with strong hands-on skills and interests in cryptographic engineering are welcome to contact me.*
+*Students with strong hands-on skills and interests in cryptographic engineering are welcome to contact me 🚀*

 - **Email:** loccs_cp@sjtu.edu.cn